What Is Rhodium Plating & How Often Should You Re-Plate?

 Want to stretch the time between salon visits?
 A little TLC goes a long way!

 3. Store Smartly: Keep pieces separate in a soft-lined jewelry box or individual pouches.
-This prevents them from scratching each other, which wears down the plating[citation:3][citation:6].
+This prevents them from scratching each other, which wears down the plating.

 4. Stack with Care: If you love the stacked ring look, be aware that metal-on-metal friction will wear down rhodium faster.
 Choosing pieces from designers like Roman & Jules or Charles Krypell - Bridal that are designed to be worn together can help.